Skip to main content

 © Foto: Michael Förster

-The Mellowpark in Köpenick offers 60,000m² of fun.
-Here you have enough space for all kinds of sporting activities, great facilities for BMX and skateboarding, for playing basketball and many other activities.
+Mellowpark in Köpenick offers you 60,000m² of fun.
+Here you have plenty of space for all kinds of sporting activities, great facilities for BMX and skateboarding, basketball and much more.

 Where: An der Wuhlheide 250, Köpenick